Titles and Roles

 Biography

-Eric S. Elder, PhD, is Associate Professor in the Department of Radiation Oncology at the Winship Cancer Institute of Emory University.
-His research in the area of stereotactic rotational therapy for areas outside of the brain, combined with his clinical skills and hardware background, complements the clinical image guided radiation therapy program at Winship.
+Eric S. Elder, PhD, is associate professor in the Department of Radiation Oncology at Emory University School of Medicine.
+His research in the area of stereotactic rotational therapy for areas outside of the brain, combined with his clinical skills and hardware background, complements the clinical image guided radiation therapy program at Winship Cancer Institute of Emory University.

 Education